Catallactic/catallactic-site/docs/whitepaper.md

 ### 8.2.
 Deploying to Exchanges

 #### 8.2.1.
+P2P Exchanges

+#### 8.2.2.
 Order Book (CEX)

 Centralized exchanges (CEXs) are cryptocurrency exchanges that monitor and facilitate crypto asset trading between users with the help of a centralized intermediary.
 Like traditional electronic stock exchanges, CEXs use an order book system to display and match buy and sell orders from users.

 When you place a buy order on a CEX to buy a crypto token, the CEX order matching engine searches for a sell order that’s placed at the same price as your buying price.
 Once there’s a match, the CEX executes your trade and funds your account with the token you wanted.

-#### 8.2.2.
+#### 8.2.3.
 Automated Market Maker (DEX)

-Decentralized exchanges are crypto exchanges where users can swap one crypto token for another in a decentralized and non-custodial manner without centralized intermediaries.
+Decentralized exchanges (DEXs) are crypto exchanges where users can swap one crypto token for another in a decentralized and non-custodial manner without centralized intermediaries.
 DEXs are also permissionless, meaning anyone can use a DEX without revealing their private information.

 Instead of relying on a central company to operate, decentralized exchanges use self-executing, autonomous smart contracts to process token swap requests.

 Initially, DEXs used on-chain order books, but this required every node of a blockchain to record a trade order before the order could get completed.
 As one might guess, this made the process unbearably slow.
 The solution: automated market maker (AMM) decentralized exchanges.
 They use pre-funded pools of crypto assets called liquidity pools that usually hold token pairs in a 50/50 ratio.

-#### 8.2.3.
+#### 8.2.4.
 Trading Pairs

 A crypto trading pair is a combination of two cryptocurrencies that can be traded against each other on a cryptocurrency exchange.
 Crypto trading pairs enable people to swap one crypto for another and pay a single transaction fee.
 The base currency is always the first cryptocurrency in a crypto trading pair.
 The base currency is the base to which the other currency is compared.
 The second part is the quote currency.
 It is the price of the base currency quoted using the quote currency.
 The pairs work together to tell you how much of the quote currency is needed to equal 1 whole unit of the base currency.